|Date Posted||November 13, 2019|

 The ideal candidate is curious, challenges conventional thinking and meets roadblocks with a dogged determination to get the story.

-This reporter will know how to acquire and analyze documents and yet will be a storyteller who can explain his or her findings in a way that makes the impact clear to readers.
+Our investigative reporter will know how to acquire and analyze documents and yet will be a storyteller who can explain his or her findings in a way that makes the impact clear to readers.
 A familiarity with data analysis, including a proficiency in Excel, is needed.

 Critically, this reporter will be passionate about serving as the voice so many do not have.
 The best accountability reporting begins with a state of mind - the knowledge that you are a surrogate for the public.